 - Viral, bacterial or yeast infection

-A leaky gut can seriously compromise health, not just from acute and chronic allergic illness, or from acute digestion symptoms.
+A leaky gut can seriously compromise health, not just severe and chronic allergic illness, or from acute digestion symptoms.
 Nutrients may not have found their way into the circulation and cells due to years of malabsorption because of damage to the gut lining.
-In effect, nutrient deficiencies occur – not blatant enough to give you beriberi or scurvy but certainly significant enough to affect metabolism and either cause or predispose a person to chronic disease and ill health.
+In effect, nutrient deficiencies occur – not blatant enough to give you beriberi or scurvy – but undoubtedly significant sufficient to affect metabolism and either cause or predispose a person to chronic disease and ill-health.
 To make matters worse, a leaky gut will permit bacterial and fungal toxins to enter the circulatory system, where they do not belong.

 Foods to Avoid:

-- Sugar encourages fermentation and growth of unfriendly bacteria in the bowel so high sugar foods such as cakes, sweets, chocolate, biscuits and fizzy drinks.
+- Sugar encourages fermentation and growth of unfriendly bacteria in the bowel.
+So, high sugar foods such as cakes, sweets, chocolate, biscuits and fizzy drinks should be avoided.

-- Avoid alcohol as this increases fermentation in the gut.
+- Also, avoid alcohol as this increases fermentation in the gut.

-- Avoid heavy large meals which place too much strain on the digestive system.
+- Moreover, avoid large, heavy meals which place too much strain on the digestive system.

 - Cut down or avoid low fibre foods such as pasta, white bread and processed meals.